Mina-Makram-001/3_Amazon_Sales_Analysis_Project/README.md

 The analysis aimed to determine which product categories received the highest and lowest average customer ratings.
 The dataset was grouped by **Category**, and the **mean rating** for each category was calculated.
 This allowed for a direct comparison across all categories to identify consumer preferences and satisfaction levels.

-After sorting the results by average rating, the category **Smart Televisions** emerged with the **highest average rating of 4.21**, indicating strong customer satisfaction.
-On the other hand, **Smartphones** had the **lowest average rating of 4.10**, suggesting comparatively lower user approval.
+After sorting the results by Average rating, the category **Mice** emerged with the **highest average rating of 4.29**, indicating strong customer satisfaction.
+On the other hand, **RemoteControls** had the **lowest average rating of 3.80**, suggesting comparatively lower user approval.

 View my notebook in details here: